panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 There are 2 kinds of callback functions: synchronous and asynchronous.

 The synchronous callbacks are executed at the same time as the higher-order function that uses the callback.
+Synchronous callbacks are *blocking*.

 On the other side, the asynchronous callbacks are executed at a later time than the higher-order function.
+Asynchronous callbacks are *non-blocking*.

 *Quiz: does `setTimeout(callback, 0)` execute the `callback` synchronously or asynchronously?*